blahosyl/dinner-party/README.md

 At the suggestion of my mentor and @nobe4, I split up my `run.py` file further, and created 2 dedicated files:
 - [`utilities.py`](https://github.com/blahosyl/dinner-party/blob/f7e3d565fa0b8a57cd7583a23a8525496cb8b61d/utilities.py) containing general-purpose functions (the input validators and `clear`)
 - [`gsheet.py`](https://github.com/blahosyl/dinner-party/blob/f7e3d565fa0b8a57cd7583a23a8525496cb8b61d/gsheet.py) containing all functionalities related to interfacing with Google Sheets.

+#### Docstrings and code comments

+Having worked in Technical Writing for nearly a decade, and with IT security teams for over half of that time, I have seen that proper and sufficient documentation not only helps development and collaboration, but also does a lot to eliminate the human error factor from security vulnerabilities.
+Furthermore, I have also learned that the "proper" and "sufficient" level of code documentation very much depends on the expertise of those working on said code.

+Since this is my very first Python project after having started to learn the language just a few days before development started, I have consciously erred on the side of caution when documenting code.
+Each function has docstrings with parameter types and descriptions.
+In addition, individual lines are also commented with what exactly they do and why.
+This has proven to be very beneficial when refactoring code and modifying functionalities during the project.

 #### CRUD functionalities